andHW/tip/README.md

 ## Online Judges Reviews

-- PrepBytes sucks
+### PrepBytes

 - it doesn't explain runtime error
 - provide test cases that don't match the constraints in some problems
 - provide "python3" without providing the exact version.